The Route: Goatfell and North Goatfell | Distance: 12.4km | Time: 4 Hrs

 The ridge was both tricky and technical in equal measure as I constantly battled to route find through the maze of rocky outcrops and vertical drop-offs that littered the path.
 Several gullies led me astray but I eventually emerged within metres of my goal and scrambled up the last tricky section to sit astride the rocky summit slab of North Goatfell.

 There I sat astride the cold stone slab and tucked into my well earnt lunch with fantastic views in every direction.
-Cir Mhor to my left looked as imposing as ever and I so wanted to have a crack at it, but time was alas not on my side and so would have to wait for another visit and instead I reluctantly started to descend via Coire Lan towards Corrie Burn which would lead me back down to the sea and Port nam Balach where hopefully my ever dutiful girlfriend would be waiting in the car having driven from Brodick to meet me.
+Cir Mhor to my left looked as imposing as ever and I so wanted to have a crack at it, but time was alas not on my side and so she would have to wait for another visit, instead I reluctantly started to descend via Coire Lan towards Corrie Burn which would lead me back down to the sea and Port nam Balach where hopefully my ever dutiful girlfriend would be waiting in the car having driven from Brodick to meet me.

 As I descended I took some last long lingering looks at the mountains behind me.
 They looked so majestic, so rugged, so wild that I longed to be able to stay especially now that the weather seemed to have turned more favourable.
-Regrettably though this was the end of my trip to Arran and I was ferry bound in the morning for the mainland and the long drive back to the flat and featureless landscape of southern England.
+Regrettably though this was the end of my trip to Arran and I was ferry bound in the morning for the mainland with the long drive back to the flat and featureless landscape of southern England.

 Arran had been a blast and if the weather had been more clement this trip could have been an all time classic but we both left the island with a sense that there was such a lot of unfinished business, the mountains had only revealed themselves ever so fleetingly to us and had left us both wanting more, there was so much still to see and explore, but would we ever get another chance, would we ever get back to Arran again, that was and is the nagging question we now have.